 If the child annuitant over age 18 plans to attend college full-time within 150 days of the date of their high school graduation, they should submit an additional school certification form to notify DFAS of their plan to attend college on a full-time basis, which will continue their annuity eligibility.
-A school certification form will also be needed within 30 days prior to the end of the first semester for validation of their eligibility as a full-time student.
+A school certification form will also be needed prior to the end of the first semester for validation of their eligibility as a full-time student.
 School certification forms will also be needed at the end of each of the following semesters to certify that the child annuitant is a full-time student.

 Questions about the school certification form or process?

 We have frequently asked questions and answers on the “Survivor Benefit Plan (SBP) and Arrears of Pay Frequently Asked Questions” website page.